SK2805/final-project/README.md

 - README.md: This file
 - CODE_OF_CONDUCT.md
 - CONTRIBUTING.md
-- simple-interest.sh: Example shell script computing simple interest
+- simple-interest.sh: Example shell script computing simple interest is nothing hard to compute

 ## How to run